 - Start with last map view or last position

-- Distance rings
+- Distance rings - show rings around the

 - Radius for virtual map center (km)